 Step 2.
 Train raters

-Before getting started with 360 assessments, we recommend that you provide adequate training for anyone who will be involved in the rating process.
+Before getting started with 360 assessments, we recommend that you provide adequate training for anyone who will be involved in the review process.
 Proper training ensures consistency in how feedback is provided.
+It also helps raters to focus on the desired outcomes of the process – which should be transparent to everyone involved.

 Step 3.
 Focus on natural strengths

 Wherever possible in the process, involve managers and leaders to convey clearly what is being asked of their teams.
-Encourage them to spend time with each of their employees through both formal and informal check-ins.
+Encourage them to spend time with each of their employees through both formal and informal check-ins to make sure there is clarity on the purpose of the 360 development process and that they understand their role in making it work.

 Likewise, managers must be supported and informed in advance about how to communicate the feedback results by specifically focusing on desired behaviours on the job.
 It’s also important to coach them on setting behavioural goals for their team members while setting up the program.